shadergz/opensa-plugin/README.md

 # OpenSA

-**This project aims to perform _Gaming Hacking_ techniques for achievement some objectives, all modifications is only for studies purposes!**
+**This project aims to perform _Gaming Hacking_ techniques for achievement some objectives, all modifications is only for studies purposes and just works on ARMv8a-64 devices!**

 ## Tooling in use
 - Cmake